nicholaswilde/recipes/docs/cookies/cook's-illustrated-perfect-chocolate-chip-cookies.md

 ### Step 5

-Scoop the dough into 16 even portions, each about 3 tablespoons, and arrange them 2 inches apart on the prepared baking sheets, 8 dough balls per sheet.
+Press plastic wrap against the dough and refrigerate for at least 24 hours, up to 72 hours.

 ### Step 6

+Scoop the dough into 16 even portions, each about 3 tablespoons (60 g), and arrange them 2 inches apart on the prepared baking sheets, 8 dough balls per sheet.

+### Step 7

 Bake the cookies 1 tray at a time until the cookies are golden brown but still puffy, and the edges have begun to set but centers are still soft, 10 to 14 minutes, rotating the baking sheet halfway through baking.
 Transfer the baking